-HSA HRA Eligibility Requirements You must be enrolled in a qualified high-deductible health plan.
+HSA HRA HEALTH CARE FSA Eligibility Requirements You must be enrolled in a qualified high-deductible health plan.
 You must be enrolled in a group medical plan that meets health care reform requirements and is tied to the HRA.
+You must be benefits eligible and not be enrolled in a qualified high-deductible health plan.
 Who Owns the Account You.
 Your employer (held in your name).